-For more information on how to upgrade iServer and Encyclopedia volume to Release 11, refer to the appropriate iServer installation manual, either Installing BIRT iServer for Windows or Installing BIRT iServer for Linux and UNIX.
+For more information on how to upgrade iServer and Encyclopedia volume to Release 11, refer to the appropriate iServer installation manual, either Installing Using JDBC to connect to an Encyclopedia volume database iServer uses JDBC for connecting to an Encyclopedia volume database.
+The iServer run-time JRE environment uses Java 1.6.
+Any JDBC driver must be compatible with JRE version 1.6 or earlier.